-When there is an alcoholic/addict in a family system, the family typically adapts to the chemically dependent person by taking on roles that help reduce stress, deal with uncertainty, and allow the family to function within the craziness and fear created by the alcoholic/addict.
+Roles in the addicted family system are changed when there is an alcoholic/addict in a family system.
+The family typically adapts to the chemically dependent person by taking on roles that help reduce stress, deal with uncertainty, and allow the family to function within the craziness and fear created by the alcoholic/addict.

 The Lost Child – The Lost Child is a family member who appears to be ignoring the problem completely.
 There could be a fight, with yelling and screaming, and the Lost Child will be absent or secluded from the situation.
 They are often perceived as the “good” child because much time is spent alone with books or involved in isolated activities.
 While the Lost Child will not be successful at drawing attention away from the family problem, he or she is able to avoid stress personally.

 The Mascot – The Mascot attempts to use humor as a means to escape from the pain of the problems caused by addiction.
 He or she will often act out by “clowning around,” cracking jokes, or making light of serious situations.
 While the Mascot can certainly help lighten up a desperate situation, the real intent is to ease tension, keep the peace and serve as a distraction.
 Many comedians come from dysfunctional homes.